 The M.S.
 Batory returned to Poland after the war and was the only one of the four liners built before the war to continue in service (her sister ship, the Pilsudski, went down in November 1939 off the British coast near Newcastle).
 She continued to transport emigrants abroad and for a period from 1951 sailed from Gdynia and Southampton to India.
 She returned to her traditional route from 1957 and was finally de-commissioned in 1971 before being scrapped in Hong Kong.
 Her replacement was the larger TSS Stefan Batory which continued sailing until herself being decommissioned in 1988.

-The museum is paying tribute to the M.S.
+The Emigration Museum in Gdynia has paid tribute to the M.S.
 Batory by building a 1:10 scale, 4-tonne model of the liner using original plans and photographs collected from people such as the son of the former captain.
-The ship, which at press time was being assembled in the museum, will become a permanent part of the exhibition.
+The ship is now part of the permanent exhibition.
+The Batory Shopping Centre in the centre of Gdynia is not only named in honour of the ship, but architecturally-resembles her bow!

 You might also be interested to know that Friends star, Lisa Kudrow, found herself in Gdynia during her quest on the show Who do you think you are?
 It turns out that her family had a connection with Gdynia and the M.S.
 Batory.
 You can link to the clip here.